baokhanh1410/clustering_retailrocket_recommender_system/README.md

 ### Feature Scaling

-Data normalization is performed using `StandardScaler` to ensure balanced feature importance before clustering.
+Data normalization is performed using `MinMaxScaler` to ensure balanced feature importance before clustering.

 ---